Jammu: History

 According to Tarikh-i-Azmi, Jammu came into existence around 900 CE.
 The state of Durgara (modern forms "Duggar" and "Dogra)") is also attested from around this time.
 The capital of the Durgara state at that time is believed to have been Vallapura (identified with modern Billawar).
-Its rulers are repeatedly mentioned in Kalhana's Rajatarangini.
-Babbapura (modern Babor) is another state mentioned in Rajatarangini, some of whose rulers also appear by in the Vamshavali (family chronicles) of later Jammu rulers.
+Its rulers are repeatedly mentioned in Kalhana's Rajatarangini.Bamzai, P. N. K. (1994).
+"Culture and Political History of Kashmir: Ancient Kashmir" Babbapura (modern Babor) is another state mentioned in Rajatarangini, some of whose rulers also appear by in the Vamshavali (family chronicles) of later Jammu rulers.
 These rulers are believed to have enjoyed almost independent status and allied themselves with the Sultans of Delhi.

 Jammu is mentioned by name in the chronicles of Timur, who invaded Delhi in 1398 and returned to Samarkand via Jammu.
 Raja Bhim Dev is prominently mentioned in the Delhi chronicles as a supporter of Mubarah Shah against Jasrat.
 Between 1423 and 1442, Jammu came under control of Jasrat who conquered it after killing his arch-enemy Bhim Dev in 1423.
 Later, Jasrat appointed Manik Dev (also known as Ajeo Dev) as vassal, and married his daughter.
 In the Mughal chronicles of Babur in the early 16th century, Jammu is mentioned as a powerful state in the Punjab hills.
 It is said to have been ruled by Manhas Rajputs.
 Emperor Akbar brought the hill kingdoms of the region under Mughal suzerainty, but the kings enjoyed considerable political autonomy.
 In addition to Jammu, other kingdoms of the region such as Kishtwar and Rajauri were also prominently mentioned.
 It is evident that the Mughal empire treated these hill chiefs as allies and partners in the empire.